AvanishShukla20/Flappy-Bird-Game/README.md

 Flappy- Bird Game :
-Flappy Bird hooks players with its simple yet irresistible gameplay.
+Flappy Bird is a simple yet Exciting Fun Gameplay.
 You fly a bird through pipes without crashing.
 This project shows how basic web tech can create fun interactive games.

 Features :
 •	Simple and intuitive gameplay